ttreeagency/FlowPlatformSh/README.md

 The options ```--database``` and ```--migrate``` clone the local database and run migration on the remote server.

+The options ```--snapshot``` create a snapshot of the current platform environement before the synchronzation.

 You should see this output:

     Local -> platform.sh

+        + Create Snapshot
         + Sync directory Data/Persistent
         + Publish resources
         + Clean resources